cspades/predi-home/README.md

 To design and prototype the system, I utilize either Open Smart Home Simulator (OpenSHS - https://github.com/openshs/openshs) or HomeIO (https://realgames.co/home-io/) with ConnectIO (https://docs.realgames.co/connectio/) to simulate the operation and generate data for the trajectories of the smart home.

-To control the features of and actuate the predicted trajectory of the smart home, as well as communicate data between the smart home simulation and the Cloud, I will utilize an STM Nucleo (https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html#overview) programmed via Mbed (https://www.mbed.com/en/) and connected to Amazon Web Services (https://aws.amazon.com/) to train an adaptive neural network that learns various time-domain functions for all the appliances/computers in the smart home via IoT and SageMaker.
+To control the features of and actuate the predicted trajectory of the smart home, as well as communicate data between the smart home simulation and the Cloud, I will utilize an STM Nucleo (https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html#overview) programmed via Mbed (https://www.mbed.com/en/) and connected to Amazon Web Services (https://aws.amazon.com/) to train an adaptive neural network or random forest that learns various time-domain functions for all the appliances/computers in the smart home via IoT and SageMaker.

 ## Resources